ricetuan/GameDesignDocument/reportPage.md

 - Longed for : how to make game fun and simple

 ###Wed
-- Liked
+- Liked: GDD document and pm group for work together
-- Learned
+- Learned: Schedule control and cocos2d physics
-- Lacked
+- Lacked: ideas of art set
-- Longed for
+- Longed for: any good idea of art set of bouncing ball

 ###Thu
 - Liked